Use private endpoints for Azure Storage

 Storage access constraints for clients in VNets with private endpoints

 Clients in VNets with existing private endpoints face constraints when accessing other storage accounts that have private endpoints.
-For instance, suppose a VNet N1 has a private endpoint for a storage account A1 for Blob storage.
+For example, suppose a VNet N1 has a private endpoint for a storage account A1 for Blob storage.
 If storage account A2 has a private endpoint in a VNet N2 for Blob storage, then clients in VNet N1 must also access Blob storage in account A2 using a private endpoint.
 If storage account A2 does not have any private endpoints for Blob storage, then clients in VNet N1 can access Blob storage in that account without a private endpoint.

 This constraint is a result of the DNS changes made when account A2 creates a private endpoint.

 Network Security Group rules for subnets with private endpoints

 Currently, you can't configure Network Security Group (NSG) rules and user-defined routes for private endpoints.
-NSG rules applied to the subnet hosting the private endpoint are only applied to other endpoints (e.g. NICs) than the private endpoint.
+NSG rules applied to the subnet hosting the private endpoint are not applied to the private endpoint.
+They are applied only to other endpoints (For example: network interface controllers).
 A limited workaround for this issue is to implement your access rules for private endpoints on the source subnets, though this approach may require a higher management overhead.